infinitered/ignite/docs/Setting-up-monorepo.md

 yarn tsc
 ```

-## Step 7: Use the shared UI package in your apps
+## Step 7: Use the shared UI package in the mobile app

 1. Navigate to the mobile app: